Haitham Mohammed Rafi

 Haitham Rafi (هيثم رافي; born September 2, 1993) is an Omani singer known for winning first season of Dil Hai Hindustani.
-He is the first Omani artist to compete and challenge Indian singers, and is considered the number one Omani artist in the music industry.
+He is the first Omani artist to compete in and win an Indian reality competition show.

 Early life and career

-He was born on November 2, 1993, in Muscat, Oman.
-He grew up in a family that was passionate about music and his father was a musician who inspired him to pursue a career in the field.
-Haitham started singing at a young age and participated in local talent shows in Oman.
-He also learned to play various musical instruments, including the Oud and the Guitar.
+Rafi was born on November 2, 1993, in Muscat, Oman.
+His father was a musician who inspired him to pursue a career in the field.
+Rafi started singing at a young age and participated in local talent shows in Oman.
+He also learned to play various musical instruments, including the oud and the guitar.

-In 2014, Haitham participated in the بوليفارد المواهب competition and made it to the top 50 contestants.
+In 2014, Rafi participated in the "بوليفارد المواهب" competition and made it to the top 50 contestants.
 This experience motivated him to continue pursuing his dream of becoming a successful musician.

 Indian Reality Show and career breakthrough

-In 2021, Haitham Rafi participated in a popular Indian reality show called "Dil hai Hindustani" which is known for showcasing talented singers from across the world.
-Haitham's performance on the show was highly appreciated by the judges and the audience, and he eventually emerged as the winner of the show.

-This victory made Haitham the first Omani artist to win an Indian reality show, and it opened doors for him to pursue a career in the Indian music industry.
+In 2021, Rafi participated in Dil Hai Hindustani, a popular Indian reality competition show.
+His performance on the show was highly appreciated by the judges and the audience, and he eventually emerged as the winner of the show.
+This victory made him the first Omani artist to win an Indian reality show.
 He has since collaborated with various Indian musicians and has performed in several concerts across India and the Middle East.

-He also appeared in the show 'The voice of Ukraine/Holos Dity' Season 9, Appearing in the Knockouts singing 'Dudu' by TARKAN.

-Haitham's music is known for its unique blend of Arabic and Indian influences, and he has been praised for his soulful voice and his ability to connect with his audience.
+In 2019, Rafi competed on season 9 of the Ukrainian version of The Voice, Holos Krainy, where he advanced to knockout stage.

 Personal life

-Haitham Rafi is known for being a private person and has not shared much about his personal life in the media.
+Rafi is known for being a private person and has not shared much about his personal life in the media.
 He is fluent in Arabic, English and Hindi, and is known for his love for travelling and exploring new cultures.